TheGaBr0/PlayTimeManager/Tutorials/join_streak_rewards.md

 Unclaimed rewards from previous streak cycles must be claimed before the same reward can be obtained again.
 For example, if a player receives a reward at a 2-day streak but never claims it, and their streak resets after reaching day 30, they will **not** receive the 2-day reward again in the next cycle until the first one is claimed.

-Additionally, the system is currently based on **looping streaks** — once a player completes all configured rewards (e.g., days 1–7), their relative streak resets to 1 and starts over.
+Since the system is currently based on **looping streaks** — once a player completes all configured rewards, their relative streak resets to 1 and starts over.
 This enables smooth weekly or monthly reward cycles with no manual configuration needed.

 ---